Getting a Personal Loan with Bad Credit - What Are Your Options?

 Loan Options for Bad Credit

 Loans for people with bad credit are personal loans – loans with shorter terms, which can be used for anything from home renovations to medical emergencies and debt repayments.
-These loans can be both unsecured and secured.
+They can be either secured or unsecured loans, depending on the loan agreement.

-An unsecured personal loan isn’t backed by any collateral, while a secured one is.
+The difference is that secured loans are backed by some form of collateral.
 As such, it’s usually easier to get a secured loan because the lender can seize the asset you use as collateral in case you fail to cover your debt.
-An added bonus is that secured personal loans also come with lower interest rates.
-These obvious advantages make them the best bad credit personal loans you can find.
+An added bonus is that secured personal loans also come with lower interest rates and possibly higher loan amounts.

-Another easy-to-access solution is a payday loan, a small loan with an extremely short repayment period.
-However, although these quick loans may seem tempting, you should try to avoid them at all costs, seeing as they charge extremely high interest rates.
+Another solution is payday loans, small loans with an extremely short repayment period.
+These quick loans may seem tempting, as they give the money right away, and you don’t have to worry about origination fees or prepayment penalties.
+Even so, you should try to avoid them at all costs, seeing as payday lenders charge extremely high interest rates.

 Where to Get a Loan?

-Instead of traditional banks, which are often hesitant to give out loans to people that have bad credit scores, you can turn to online-only lenders.
-Online loans for bad credit are approved quickly, and most of these lenders don’t charge an origination fee or penalize you for paying back your loan early.
+Instead of going to a bank or credit union, which are often hesitant to give even minimum loan amounts to people with bad credit scores, you should look at online personal loans.
+Online loans for bad credit are approved quickly, and most of these lenders don’t charge a loan origination fee or a prepayment penalty.

-Peer-to-peer platforms offer a similar option.
+Peer-to-peer platforms offer a similar option for a debt consolidation loan.
 The only difference is that you won’t be receiving your funds from an institution but from an individual or a group of people.
 All you have to do is post a loan listing and wait for an investor to pick you.

 As a last resort, you could ask your family or friends to help you out.
 After all, they’re sure to give you the best loan rates, and you can probably expect guaranteed loan approval.
-That being said, we don’t recommend this step.
-Borrowing money from people that are close to you can lead to the unraveling of relationships, so make sure you weigh the pros and cons before choosing this option.
+That said, we don’t recommend this step.
+Borrowing money from people that are close to you can ruin precious relationships and should always be the very last option you consider.

 It’s possible to take out a personal loan with a score of 550, but it’s not easy, meaning that you’ll probably have to apply several times with different lenders.
 Know that a bad credit personal loan will have a high APR and will most likely be small.
 So, before you start sending in those applications, try increasing your credit score.

 A secured personal loan is among the easiest ones to get as it reduces the risk for your lender.
 They can use the collateral you provide to reduce their losses in the event that you default on your loan.
-Another highly accessible option is a bad credit payday loan, but its steep interest rates and very short repayment terms often cause more harm than good.
+Another highly accessible option is a bad credit payday loan, but keep in mind that payday alternative loans have high interest rates and very short repayment terms.

 I have always thought of myself as a writer, but I began my career as a data operator with a large fintech firm.
 This position proved invaluable for learning how banks and other financial institutions operate.
 Daily correspondence with banking experts gave me insight into the systems and policies that power the economy.
 When I got the chance to translate my experience into words, I gladly joined the smart, enthusiastic Fortunly team.